technowizardbob/profiles/README.md

 # If NOT using the install.sh installer follow these steps:

-# First Backup any changes to these files, then remove them:
+# First Backup any changes to these files, move them:
 ```bash
 mv /home/$USER/.bash_aliases /home/$USER/.old_bash_aliases